shuffyiosys/rph-tools/docs/quick-guide.md

 1. Enter the words or phrases in the text field, separated by a pipe (|) without spaces in between.
 2. To disable this feature, empty out the text box.

-### Auto-kick and Auto-Ban
-This will automatically kick or ban a user based on the phrases in the text box.
-1. Enter the words or phrases in the text field, separated by a pipe (|) without spaces in between.
-2. To disable this feature, empty out the text box.

-### Perform mod action on flooding
-If filter flooding is enabled, then when flooding is detected, an action can be performed as well.
-1. Set the action to do when flooding is detected.

 ## Settings
 This allows you to import or export your settings.
 * Press the "Export" button to display the settings in the text box.
 Copy and save this somewhere.